Broadway (Manhattan): Great White Way

 Dear old Broadway, for many years have I dwelt on your borders.
 I have known the quiet note of your dawn.
 Even earlier I would take my coffee at Martin's, at 54th Street–now, alas, vanished–where I would see creatures of the night life before they disappeared with the dawn.

 One night a celebrated female impersonator came to the restaurant in all his regalia, directly from a club across the street.
 Several taximen began to poke fun at him.
 Unable any longer to bear their taunts, he got up and knocked all the taximen out cold.
 Then he went back to the club, only to lament under his bitter tears, "See how they've ruined my dress!"

 Gone are the old-time Broadway oyster bars and chop houses that were the survivors of a tradition of their sporting patrons, the bon vivants of Manhattan.
 Gone are the days when the Hoffman House flourished on Madison Square, with its famous nudes by Bouguereau; when barrooms were palaces, on nearly every corner throughout the city; when Steve Brodie, jumping from Brooklyn Bridge, splashed the entire country with publicity; when Bowery concert halls dispensed schooners of beer for a nickel, with a stage show thrown in; when Theis's Music Hall still resounded on 14th Street with its great mechanical organ, the wonder of its day, a place of beauty, with fine paintings and free company and the frankest of female life.
 Across the street was Tammany Hall, and next to it Tony Pastor's, where stars of the stage were born.
 Tony himself, in dress clothes and top hat, sang his ballads, a gallant trouper introducing Lillian Russell and others to fame through his audience.

+Millionaires' Row

+During the Gilded Age, the northernmost stretch of Broadway in Westchester County, between Irvington and Mount Pleasant (called South Broadway between Irvington and Tarrytown), was known as "Millionaires' Row."
+It was lined on both sides by estates and country houses of wealthy industrialists, merchants, and financiers.
+Some of them still stand, including Lyndhurst, Villa Lewaro, Woodlea (now Sleepy Hollow Country Club), Carrollcliffe, Edward Harden Mansion, and Kykuit.
+Some are gone, including Greystone and Rockwood Hall.
+With Broadway providing easy commuting into Manhattan, Millionaires' Row was among the "choiciest" summer retreat locations for affluent New Yorkers in the New York metropolitan area.